iximiuz/awesome-container-tinkering/DISTRIBUTIONS.md

 # Image Registries, Artifact Management, and Related Tools

-## Image registries projects
+## Container registries

-### Docker Registry

-[Registry](https://docs.docker.com/registry/), an open source implementation for storing and distributing container images and other content, has been donated to the CNCF.
-Registry now goes under the name of Distribution, and the documentation has moved to [distribution project](https://github.com/distribution/distribution).

-### ⭐ Registries Reference Project Distribution
+### ⭐ Distribution - Reference registry implementation

 <a href="https://github.com/distribution/distribution">distribution</a> - "The Registry is a stateless, highly scalable server-side application that stores and lets you distribute container images and other content.
 The Registry is open-source, under the permissive Apache license."
 The reference implementation of the <a href="https://github.com/opencontainers/distribution-spec">OCI Distribution Specification</a>.
 Written in Go.
 You can find a lot of helpful information at the [Distribution website](https://distribution.github.io/distribution/about/).

+### Docker Registry

+[Registry](https://docs.docker.com/registry/), an open source implementation for storing and distributing container images and other content, has been donated to the CNCF.
+Registry now goes under the name of Distribution, and the documentation has moved to [distribution project](https://github.com/distribution/distribution).

+### 🧑‍🔬 oci-registry

+<a href="https://github.com/mcronce/oci-registry">oci-registry</a> - an implementation of the OCI Registry spec with filesystem and S3 storage back-ends.

+Pull-through cache for any registry (not just `docker.io`), two storage back-ends, and a small footprint.
+May or may not be OCI Distribution Spec conformant.

 ## Artifact Management